DLyudmila/taxi-service/README.md

 # :oncoming_taxi: **“Taxi Service”** :oncoming_taxi:
 <br/>**Project description:**
-<br/>The taxi-service application will help you to store data about drivers, cars and manufacturers in the database and display the information in a comfortable way.
+<br/>The “Taxi Service” application will help you to store data about drivers, cars and manufacturers in the database and display the information in a comfortable way.
 This application allows you to register a new user(driver), it provides user's authentication and access to different CRUD operations.
 You may create relations between manufacturers and cars, cars and drivers.
 <br/>
 <br/>**Features:**
 <br/>:arrow_forward: registration like a driver